nununo/pyVela2017/README.md

 On each reading:

 * Adds it to the number of tracked readings and calculates an aggregated derivative (details in the code docstrings and comments).
-* Calls `wiring.change_play_level` to trigger video playing level changes, depending on the aggregated derivative value and configured thesholds.
+* Calls `wiring.change_play_level` to trigger video playing level changes, depending on the aggregated derivative value and configured thresholds.
 * Calls `wiring.agd_output` with the current raw reading and calculated aggregated derivative: these will be used by the web interface.